Vickers range clock: Mechanism

 Variable speed was obtained using a rotating metal disc driving a rubber wheel resting against it.
 The position of the wheel could be moved in and out along a radius of the disc, so that the wheel turned at different speeds (faster the further out).
 Operating errors would occur from adjusting the wheel, as the wheel tended to slide as it was dragged across the face of the spinning disc as it was adjusted.
 The workaround adopted was to adjust the rate quickly and in a discrete manner, accepting that the generated ranges would deviate moderately from the desired continuous hyperbolic curves that predominated in use.
 In 1909, alterations were made to the clockwork drive to improve reliability of the governed speed and to increase the power of the drive.

-A small aperture on the dial would reveal a visual tell-tale which indicate that the clock's spring required winding.
+A visual tell-tale would become visible through a small aperture on the dial when that the clock's spring required winding.